 The Intensive English Program (IEP) is for those students who wish to study academic American English and culture for personal or professional enrichment.
 The program also serves students interested in studying at Texas State in the future, however, admission to the IEP does not guarantee admission to Texas State University.

-Students interested in enrolling in a degree program at Texas State should not choose the IEP and, instead, should research the conditional-admission programs: the Pre-Bridge Program (undergraduates only) and the Bridge Program.
+Students interested in enrolling in a degree program at Texas State should not choose the IEP and, instead, should research the Bridge Program for conditional admission.

 The IEP only requires students to complete an application to the TSIE program (link found below) and does not require a TOEFL or IELTS score.
 In this application, students will submit personal information and the necessary financial documents needed to process a language training Form I-20 and an IEP Acceptance Letter.
 After a student is accepted, they will be required to take the TSIE Placement Tests which will determine which class levels (1, 2, 3, 4, and 5) they should start in.